ko1ebayev/ngx-dialog/README.md

     ): Observable<DialogResult<T>>;
 }
 ```
-As `openDialog` returns observable - dialog will be opened only when observable is subscribed
+Since `openDialog()` returns an observable, the dialog will only open when the observable is subscribed to.

-## IDialogConfig interface
+## `IDialogConfig` interface
 ```typescript
 export interface IDialogConfig {
   /**